grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Are the names (both boats and people) ok?
 	* Is there anything offensive that I'm not recognizing?
 * [ ] do a search for 'ly' and remove any useless adverbs.
 Maybe 'that' too.
-* [ ] does 'transport' indicate the transport of people?
-Should you more rigorously use 'cargo ship'?
 * [ ] find and make consistent whether numbers are written out or not
 	* I think I lean towards JUST using numerals.
 I don't love written-out numbers in text.
 	* except zero --- that needs to be written out.
-* [X] maybe say somewhere that they should think about installing a snorkel?
-	* (So sub nerds who read the book understand that they don't have one)
 * [ ] move section headers to .md comments; create chapter breaks
 * [ ] find 'map' replace with 'chart'
 * [ ] find 'floor' should be 'deck'